-The EcoSystem Big Picture Partners Create and Maintain Together
+The EcoSystem Big Picture Partners Can Learn to Create and Maintain Together

-Guided by a highly skilled business coach coach specifically a coach skilled in working with relationships and business partners, these owners develop the mindset, tools, and skills of “true partnering.”
-Together these business partners create a whole eco-system that supports each of them individually, their business, and their personal lives.
+Guided by a highly skilled business coach with expertise in working with relationships and business partners, these owners develop the mindset, tools, and skills of “true partnering.”
+Together these business partners create a whole eco-system that supports each of them individually, in their business, and in their personal lives.
 They are not “in-each-other’s-back-pockets” nor are they necessarily outside-the-office best friends, but they do value and attend to the blend of one another’s professional desires and personal needs as they navigate business start-up, growth, and exit planning.

-- The business is strengthened by the individual uniqueness which you each bring to the working relationship.
+- Their business is strengthened by the individual uniqueness which each partner brings to the working relationship.

-- Fully aligned across business and interpersonal values, you support each other’s personal needs and goals.
+- You remain fully aligned across business and interpersonal values; you support each other’s personal needs and goals.